My Ideal Client

 Ending therapy well is important.
 Length of counseling varies and is ultimately up to the client, however, please let me know if you feel ready to complete this course of counseling so that we can have 1-2 wrap up sessions to solidify the gains you’ve made and so I can make recommendations to maintain progress.

-Therapy or life coaching is truly an investment in yourself, and one of the greatest gifts you can give to yourself.
+Therapy is truly an investment in yourself, and one of the greatest gifts you can give to yourself.